-NOTE: In the event that only the GE Logo is damaged (i.e. the Operating Panel is not being replaced), it is
+NOTE: In the event that only the GE Logo is damaged (i.e. the Operating Panel is not being replaced), it is necessary to remove the old logo from the OPIO, as described below.

 - 1) Using a blunt non-metallic instrument, gently raise one edge of the damaged GE logo. - 2) Carefully prize the logo away from the Operating Panel.